ctindel/evoptgroup.com/content/blog/20251103-new-moms-guide-recovering-core.md

 **What it is:** Separation of rectus abdominis muscles **How common:** 60% of postpartum women
 **The test:**
-1. Lie on back, knees bent
-2. Lift head slightly
-3. Feel for gap above belly button
-4. 2+ finger widths = DR
+Lie on your back with knees bent and feet flat on the floor.
+Place your fingers horizontally above your belly button.
+Lift your head slightly off the ground as if doing a gentle crunch, which engages your rectus abdominis muscles.
+Feel for a gap or separation between the muscle bands.
+If you can fit 2 or more finger widths in the gap, or if the tissue feels soft and squishy rather than firm, you likely have diastasis recti.

 **What matters more than gap size:** Can you create tension across it?

 ### Pelvic Floor Dysfunction
 **Signs you have it:**
-- Leaking with cough/sneeze/laugh
-- Urgency you can't control
-- Heaviness in pelvis
-- Pain during intercourse
-- Can't hold tampon in place
+Pelvic floor dysfunction can present in several frustrating ways that many women assume are just "part of being a mom."
+You might experience leaking when you cough, sneeze, laugh, or exercise—even just a few drops counts as dysfunction.
+You may feel urgency you can't control when you need to use the bathroom, sometimes not making it in time.
+A feeling of heaviness or pressure in your pelvis, as if something is falling out, is another common sign.
+Pain during intercourse that wasn't present before pregnancy is often related to pelvic floor tension.
+You might also notice inability to hold a tampon in place, which indicates lack of proper muscle support.

 **The truth:** "Just do Kegels" is terrible advice without proper assessment.

 ### The Mommy Pooch That Won't Quit
-**It's not always fat.** Could be:
-- Diastasis recti
-- Poor pressure management
-- Weak transverse abdominis
-- Anterior pelvic tilt
-- Bloating from food sensitivities
-- Actual organ positioning
+**It's not always fat.** That persistent pooch that won't budge despite diet and exercise often has nothing to do with fat.
+It could be diastasis recti creating a dome-like appearance when you try to engage your abs.
+Poor pressure management during daily activities like lifting, coughing, or even standing up can push your belly outward.
+A weak transverse abdominis—your deep corset muscle—fails to create the flat, drawn-in appearance you're after.
+Anterior pelvic tilt, where your pelvis tips forward, pushes your belly out and creates a "poochy" look.
+Bloating from food sensitivities that developed during or after pregnancy can contribute.
+Sometimes it's actual organ positioning that hasn't returned to normal—your body needs help finding its way back to proper alignment.

 ## The 12-Week Core Recovery Protocol

 ### Weeks 0-2: Breathe and Connect (Start Immediately Postpartum)

 **360-Degree Breathing (5 minutes, 3x daily):**
-1. Lie comfortably, hands on ribs
-2. Inhale: ribs expand outward (not just belly)
-3. Exhale: gentle lift of pelvic floor
-4. Feel ribs, belly, back all moving
-5. No forcing, no straining
+Lie comfortably with your hands on your ribs to feel the movement.
+Inhale, allowing your ribs to expand outward rather than just pushing your belly up.
+This teaches proper diaphragmatic breathing.
+Exhale with a gentle lift of your pelvic floor, connecting your breath to your core.
+Feel your ribs, belly, and back all moving together in coordination.
+Remember that no forcing or straining is needed—this should feel gentle and natural.

 **Connection Breath:**
-- Inhale: complete relaxation
-- Exhale: "Zip up" feeling from pelvic floor to belly button
-- Imagine picking up blueberry with vagina (yes, really)
-- 10 reps, multiple times daily
+Inhale with complete relaxation of all your core muscles, allowing everything to soften.
+Exhale while creating a gentle "zip up" feeling from your pelvic floor to your belly button, as if you're zipping up a tight dress from the bottom.
+Imagine picking up a blueberry with your vagina—this visualization helps with proper pelvic floor muscle engagement without overdoing it.
+Practice 10 repetitions multiple times throughout the day, making this reconnection a priority.

 ### Weeks 3-4: Foundation Activation

 **Transverse Abdominis Wake-Up:**
-1. Heel slides: 10 each leg
-2. Modified dead bugs: Arms only, 10 reps
-3. Side-lying leg lifts: 10 each
-4. Wall sits: 10-second holds, 5 reps
+Start with heel slides, performing 10 repetitions on each leg while maintaining a gentle core connection.
+Execute modified dead bugs using only your arms for 10 repetitions to challenge your core without straining.
+Complete side-lying leg lifts with 10 on each side to target the often-neglected side core muscles.
+Finish with wall sits, holding for 10 seconds for 5 repetitions to integrate your core with functional movement patterns.

 **Pelvic Floor Progressive:**
-- Quick flicks: 10 fast contractions
-- Endurance holds: 5-second holds, 10 reps
-- Functional practice: Contract before cough/sneeze
-- Relaxation equally important!
+Practice quick flicks with 10 fast contractions to train the power component that helps with activities like jumping or coughing.
+Build endurance with 5-second holds repeated 10 times to develop the sustained contractions needed for daily activities.
+Practice functional contractions before you cough or sneeze to prevent leaking.
+Remember that relaxation is equally important as contraction—many women hold too much tension in their pelvic floor, which can actually worsen symptoms.

 ### Weeks 5-6: Integration Begins

 **Add Load Carefully:**
-1. Bridge progression:
-   - Double leg: 15 reps
-   - Single leg prep: 10 each
-   - Hold positions: 20 seconds

-2. Modified planks:
-   - Wall push-offs: 15 reps
-   - Incline planks: Work toward horizontal
-   - Side planks on knees: 10-second holds

-3. Carry patterns:
-   - Suitcase carry: 30 seconds each side
-   - Front load carry: 30 seconds
-   - Focus on alignment
+Progress through bridge exercises, starting with double leg bridges for 15 repetitions to activate your glutes and posterior chain.
+Advance to single leg prep work with 10 on each side to challenge stability and address any imbalances.
+Challenge yourself with hold positions lasting 20 seconds to build endurance in these patterns.

+Practice modified planks, beginning with wall push-offs for 15 repetitions to learn the plank position safely.
+Progress to incline planks, gradually working toward horizontal position as your strength improves.
+Challenge yourself with side planks on knees, holding for 10 seconds to target your lateral core muscles.

+Master carry patterns that prepare you for real-life activities.
+Practice suitcase carries for 30 seconds on each side to build unilateral core strength.
+Perform front load carries for 30 seconds to challenge your anterior core.
+Maintain focus on proper alignment throughout all movements rather than just completing the repetitions.

 ### Weeks 7-8: Building Strength

 **Progressive Core Work:**
-1. Bear hold: 4-point position, knees hover
-2. Bird dog: Opposite arm/leg, 10 each
-3. Pallof press: With band, 12 each side
-4. Standing marches: With good alignment
+Execute bear holds in 4-point position with knees hovering just above the ground to challenge your entire core system.
+Perform bird dog exercises with opposite arm and leg for 10 on each side, focusing on stability rather than speed.
+Complete Pallof press using resistance bands for 12 repetitions on each side to train anti-rotation strength.
+Practice standing marches while maintaining good alignment to integrate core stability with functional movement.

 **Check Your Form:**
-- No doming of abs
-- No breath holding
-- No bearing down
-- Can maintain conversation
+Ensure there's no doming of your abdominal muscles during exercises—this indicates you're working beyond your current capacity.
+Avoid holding your breath throughout movements, as this increases intra-abdominal pressure and can worsen diastasis recti.
+Never bear down or strain, which increases pressure on your healing tissues.
+Make sure you can maintain a conversation while exercising—if you can't talk, you're working too hard.

 ### Weeks 9-10: Functional Movement

 **Real-Life Training:**
-1. Squats with baby carrier
-2. Lunges (all directions)
-3. Step-ups on stairs
-4. Lifting mechanics practice
-5. Car seat carries
+Practice squats while wearing a baby carrier, perform lunges in all directions to challenge stability, execute step-ups on stairs for functional strength, practice proper lifting mechanics for daily activities, and master car seat carries with good body mechanics.

 **Red Flags to Stop:**
-- Leaking increases
-- Back pain
-- Pelvic pressure
-- Bleeding
-- Doming/coning of abs
+Stop immediately if leaking increases during or after exercise, back pain develops, pelvic pressure becomes uncomfortable, any bleeding occurs, or doming/coning of your abdominal muscles appears during movement.

 ### Weeks 11-12: Return to Fitness

 **Assessment Before Progression:**
-- Can do 10 bodyweight squats without symptoms?
-- Can hold plank 60 seconds with good form?
-- Can jump without leaking?
-- Can lift toddler without breath holding?
+Before returning to higher intensity exercise, ensure you can perform 10 bodyweight squats without symptoms, hold a plank for 60 seconds with perfect form, jump without experiencing leaking, and lift a toddler without holding your breath.

 If yes, gradually return to preferred exercise.
 If no, continue foundation work.